-What miserable comforters you are!
 3When will your airy words end?
 What ails you and keeps you arguing?
 4I too could talk as you do, if you were in my place; I could declaim over you and shake my head at you.
 5I would give you strength, and comfort you with words.
 6Yet if I talk, my suffering is not eased, if I refrain, it does not go far from me.
-7I am upset with such ill will; an evil band 8 takes hold of me.
+7I am upset with such ill will; an evil band 8takes hold of me.
 They stand to testify against me; and answer me with slanders.
 9They assail me with fury and gnash their teeth at me; my enemies lord it over me.
-10 With open mouths they jeer at me; they strike my cheek, and together they mass themselves against me.
-11 God has given me over to sinners and cast me into the clutches of the wicked.
+10With open mouths they jeer at me; they strike my cheek, and together they mass themselves against me.
+11God has given me over to sinners and cast me into the clutches of the wicked.

 12 All was well until he shattered me, but he seized me and dashed me to pieces.

-Having set me up for a target, 13 he had his arrows pointed at me, striking from every direction, piercing my sides without pity, spilling my gall on the ground.
+Having set me up for a target, 13he had his arrows pointed at me, striking from every direction, piercing my sides without pity, spilling my gall on the ground.
 14Like a warrior he bears down on me, thrusting me unceasingly.
 15I have fastened sackcloth over my skin and buried my brow in dust.
-16 My face is red with weeping, deep shadows ring my eyes; 17 yet my hands are free of violence, and my prayer sincere.
+16My face is red with weeping, deep shadows ring my eyes; 17 yet my hands are free of violence, and my prayer sincere.
 18O earth, do not cover my blood; let not my cry come to rest!
-19 Even now my witness is in heaven and my defender is on high.
-20 Now my prayer has gone up to God as I poured out my tears before him.
+19Even now my witness is in heaven and my defender is on high.
+20Now my prayer has gone up to God as I poured out my tears before him.
 21 Would that one could discuss with God as he does with his fellows.
-22 My years are numbered, and soon I will take the road of no return.
+22My years are numbered, and soon I will take the road of no return.

-Gen
+Gen 4:10

+creatures, in completely humiliating them, but, in fact, he is removing the roots of our pride.

+17:8-10 must be seen as Job's ironic answer to his friends, "You say that in seeing the wicked's misfortune, the just praise God's justice, well then, in seeing me so humiliated, rejoice and say: well done!"

+Ps 73:4; 73:7

-1My spirit is broken, my days are over and the grave awaits me.
-2Mockers surround me; my eyes grow dim with nights of bitter-
+17 my days are over 1My spirit is broken, and the grave awaits me.
+2Mockers surround me; my eyes grow dim with nights of bitterness.
 3Sponsor me, O God, since no one will support me.

-• 16.1 Notice the passage 16:8-17:7 which recalls Isaiah 53 and also the psalms evoking images of the Passion of Christ.
-When human beings are suffering, they share in the Passion of Christ, whether they know it or not; the confrontation of sin with the justice of God continues in them.
-God seems merciless in pursuing his creatures, in completely humiliating

-4 You have closed their minds so they will not dare.
+4You have closed their minds so they will not dare.
 5Who will help a friend when his children are in need?
 6I have been made everybody's byword, a man in whose face people spit.

-7 My eyes have grown dim with grief

-7My eyes have grown dim with grief, my frame shrunken to a shadow.

-8 At this, the godly are appalled, and the guiltless rail against the wicked.
-9 The righteous feel at ease and those with clean hands are strengthened.

-10 But come on again, all of you; I will not find a single sage among you.
-11 My days are ended, my plans shattered, and so my heart desires 12 the night when it is day, the coming of light as soon as it darkens.

-13 Where is my hope?
-The grave is my home,

-in the darkness I spread out my bed, 14I must call corruption "my father," and the worm "my mother" or "my sister."
-15 What can I wait for, and who will see any hope for me?
-16 Will it go down to the bars of death, shall we descend together into the dust?
+7My eyes have grown dim with grief, my frame shrunken to a shadow. ls 52·15 8At this, the godly are appalled, and the guiltless rail against the wicked.
+9The righteous feel at ease and those with clean hands are strengthened.
+10But come on again, all of you; I will not find a single sage among you.
+11 My days are ended, my plans shattered, and so my heart desires 12the night when it is day, the coming of light as soon as it darkens.
+13Where is my hope?
+The grave is my home, in the darkness I spread out my bed, 14I must call corruption "my father," and the worm "my mother" or "my sister."
+15What can I wait for, and who will see any hope for me?
+16Will it go down to the bars of death, shall we descend together into the dust?